Bella the dog in a pumpkin costume

 1. Tire Your Dog Out Before the Fun Begins

 Before you dive headfirst into the Halloween merriment, you should ensure that your dog has had adequate exercise and is fully prepared to embrace the evening's fun.
-A well-exercised dog is not just a physically healthier pup, but is often a better behaved and emotionally-balanced one.
+A well-exercised dog is not just physically healthier, but is often better behaved and emotionally-balanced.

 We would recommend taking them out much earlier than usual, to avoid the crowds and children in scary costumes.
 If a long walk isn’t an option, there are other things you can do to put their senses into overdrive, such as: